njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 ---

 We explored data on electric vehicle (EV) attributes, performance, charging, and consumer experiences with a focus on how these are related to:
-- Attributes: Real-world fuel economy and carbon dioxide emissions
+- *Attributes*: EV real-world fuel economy and carbon dioxide emissions
-- Costs:  The financial costs of buying and owning an EV
+- *Costs*:  The financial costs of buying and owning an EV
-- Charging:  Charging times and trends
+- *Charging*:  EV charging times and trends
-- Barriers:  Consumer barriers to EV adoption
+- *Barriers*:  Consumer barriers to EV adoption

 ##Project Questions
 ---